HugoPhibbs/where_in_the_world/README.md

 - I wrote the entire project with TypeScript, using node to compile.
 - My design philosophy for this program was similar to Etude 1.
 That is try to parse an input for a given format, then throw an error if this cannot be done.
-Then
 - The program first tries to parse with standard form, if this doesn't work, then it tries to parse using the Degrees-Minutes-Seconds format
 - The main API method is ```ParseInput.parseLine(string)```, this is used for examples bellow